sagemath/sagewiki_to_gh-2022-10-10/days23/CodingProjects.md

 == Function Fields ==

 The main goal of this project is to get the basic infrastructure for function fields into Sage.
 If time permits, we will also implement Hess's algorithms.
+See [[daysff/curves|Hess's papers and talks]].

 People: William Stein, Maarten Derickx, Peter Bruin, Jan Tuitman, Max Flander, Tanja Lange, Michiel Kosters, Christiane Peters, Marco Streng